 Trading the five-minute requires focus, but less constant attention than the 1-minute chart.
 Candles are forming every five minutes, so there is more time between data points.
-If a trader waits for candle closes before acting, this means no action is taken for at least 5 minute intervals, and often longer.
+If a trader waits for candles to close before acting, this means no action is taken for at least 5-minute intervals, and often longer.

 5-minute chart traders tend to trade less than 1-minute chart traders because there are fewer data points (bars/candles) to act on.
 One or two trades may develop in a two-hour trading window, possibly more, but less than on the 1-minute.

-Positions sizes are smaller than those on a 1-minute chart because candles are bigger on the 5-minute chart which means likely a greater distance between the choosen entry and exit.
+Positions sizes are smaller than those on a 1-minute chart because candles are bigger on the 5-minute chart which means likely a greater distance between the chosen entry and exit.

 Because position sizes are a bit smaller than the 1-minute chart, traders may be able to have multiple positions at the same time.
 Again, you can always allocate a specific amount to each day trade to assure there is enough capital for all the positions you wish to take.

-Main takeaway: the 5-minute chart is for people who want to focus on larger intra-day movements, recieving fewer data points, with moderate positions sizes (smaller than 1-minute, larger than higher time frames).
+Main takeaway: the 5-minute chart is for people who want to focus on larger intra-day movements, receiving fewer data points, with moderate positions sizes (smaller than 1-minute, larger than higher time frames).

 The chart examples, which show example trades on the same day, but on different time frames, are not meant to say one is better than the other.
 They just highlight some of the differences (screen time, number of trades, size of stop losses and profits).